Simon is an art canvas, a mobile art gallery & a backpack: 3-in-1.

-- Draw/doodle on Simon to express your individuality or to relieve stress & anxiety.
+- Stress & anxiety?
+Doodle/draw on Simon to relieve stress.
 It is therapeutic.

-- The art you create on Simon is guaranteed to be one-of-a-kind.
+- Want to be original and unique?
+The art you create on Simon is guaranteed to be one-of-a-kind.
 No other backpack in the world has the same design art on it as yours.
+It’s erasable; so you continue to have one-of-a-kind design art on it.

 - Simon guarantees it!